-Then Fred bragged about how wonderfully straight the boarding is, and John talked up his dispatching of the zombie with the spear.
+Fred bragged about how wonderfully straight the boarding is, and John talked about dispatching the zombie with the spear.

 After the meal, Kevin led the discussion of rules for entering a room, that they needed to find a way to treat the threats like that.
 The discussion broadened out to other things like water security, which Betty ensured was not a problem if they could get their hands on a water trailer.

-Eventually, the tiredness caught up on them all.
+Eventually, the tiredness caught up with them all.